|Number of Traditional Undergraduates||105|

 Do Catholic members of your institution’s governing board(s) make the Catholic Profession of Faith and Oath of Fidelity?

 Is your institution’s president a practicing Catholic?

 Does your institution’s president make the Catholic Profession of Faith and Oath of Fidelity?

 We have three main goals: to be authentically Catholic; to be academically excellent; and to be affordable.

 Every year all of our faculty voluntarily take an oath of fidelity to the Magisterium and this unswerving commitment to the faith pervades all of our courses.
 It does not end at the classroom door: there are rich spiritual opportunities for students and we see the development in our students of an adult faith as a major part of our mission.

 Our Lady Seat of Wisdom College has developed an outstanding educational program in the Catholic liberal arts tradition, with an emphasis on Thomistic philosophy and theology at the heart of our integrated curriculum.
 Our professors are an exceptional group, devoted to their work and setting high standards for our students.
 Many of our graduates have gone on to graduate school and to professions, well equipped for further study by our demanding liberal arts program.

 We are very conscious of the struggle faced by many faithful Catholic families to find a post-secondary institution which is truly Catholic and yet within their reach.
-We keep our costs as low as possible, and with a total cost for tuition, room and board and other fees of around $11,342 USD ( C$14,090 in January 2018) for 2018-2019, we believe that we are the best bargain in North America.
+We keep our costs as low as possible, and with a total cost for tuition, room and board and other fees of around $10,539 USD ( C$14,000in January 2019) for 2019-2020, we believe that we are the best bargain in North America.

 In meeting our three goals we do not neglect something else: this is a joyful place, with a fun-filled and dynamic student body.
 Set in an area of lakes, forests and rolling hills, we are surrounded by beauty.
 Intellectual and spiritual growth is facilitated by this calm and uplifting atmosphere.